svaarala/duktape-testrunner/README.rst

   coverage incrementally.
 For example, test scripts might include basic compile/test runs for some applications using Duktape.

-At this point the functionality is very limited; future work is listed at the end of this document.
+At this point the functionality is very limited.

 Server architecture
 ===================